 The power of the mob

-An entire dev team, gathered around one computer, all working on the same client project.
+Imagine your entire dev team, gathered around one computer, all working on your project.
 It sounds like chaos, but it’s a brilliant way of delivering high quality software, fast.

 Mob programming is used a lot at Headforwards.
 It’s a chance to apply a whole team’s ideas and knowledge to one project – and because they test as they go, any bugs can be instantly squashed.